|Winter Bird Watching in

 Street is a great place to see many shorebirds.

-In the winter season, not many people come to the beach, so the beach belongs to the birds.
+In the winter season, not many people come to the shore and mudflat area, so huge number of several kinds

 During low tide, large areas of the bay bottom beyond the shell bar become exposed as the mudflats.
 Such

 exposed large area of mudflat is like an all-you-can-eat buffet for birds and attract huge number shorebirds.
 It

 is an ideal location and optimal time (at low tide) for bird watchers to enjoying watching huge number of

 shorebirds in action feeding on the mudflat.